Skip to main content

 Objective To better understand how strategies to achieve resilient buildings will impact chemical reactions, rates, and concentrations of high-priority indoor air contaminants.
 To develop test methods and building control strategies to reduce chemical levels in low-energy buildings, and to enable

-Objective: To develop and deploy advances in measurement science to continue moving the nation toward net-zero energy, high-performance buildings while maintaining healthier and more resilient indoor environments.
+Objective: To develop and deploy advances in measurement science to enable the design and operation of high-performance building systems while maintaining healthier indoor environments.
 What is the problem?
-Buildings account for 40 % of the primary energy consumption, 74
+Buildings account for 40 % of the primary energy consumption, 74 % of the electricity

 CONTAM is a multizone indoor air quality and ventilation analysis computer program designed to help you determine: (a) airflows: infiltration, exfiltration, and